Analysts Offer Insights on Financial Companies: Progressive (PGR), Gaming and Leisure (GLPI) and Americold Realty (COLD)

 According to TipRanks.com, Crow is a 4-star analyst with an average return of 12.5% and a 66.5% success rate.
 Crow covers the Financial sector, focusing on stocks such as Washington Real Estate Investment, Easterly Government Properties, and Corporate Office Properties.

-Americold Realty has an analyst consensus of Moderate Buy, with a price target consensus of $43.00, implying a 20.1% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Americold Realty with a $43.00 average price target, representing a 17.4% upside.
 In a report issued on February 19, RBC Capital also maintained a Buy rating on the stock with a $43.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.